 BX2500 Radiographic Procedures I-The Radiographic Procedures I course introduces students to radiographic positioning and procedures for the upper and lower extremities and podiatric regions.
 Emphasis is placed on positioning accuracy to demonstrate anatomical structures with optimal image quality.
 Students will develop skills in critical thinking and problem-solving to adapt positioning and technical factors to a variety of patient conditions and limitations.
-(3.0 credits, BX1000, FD1100, BX1150, BX2200, BX2300 are prerequisites)
+(3.0 credits, no prerequisites)

 BX2750 Radiographic Procedures II-The Radiographic Procedures II course focuses on radiographic positioning and procedures of the chest, spine, and skull.
 Students will develop skills in patient positioning, alignment of anatomical structures, and selecting appropriate technical factors to produce optimal diagnostic images.
 Critical thinking skills are emphasized in adapting positioning and techniques to patient conditions and limitations.
-(3.0 credits, BX1000, FD1100, BX1150, BX2200, BX2300 are prerequisites)
+(3.0 credits, no prerequisites)